VirtusLab/scala-cli/website/docs/commands/test.md

 - the file name ends with `.test.scala`, or
-- the file comes from a directory that is provided as input, and the relative path from that file to its original directory contains a `test` directory
+- the file comes from a directory that is provided as input, and the relative path from that file to its original directory contains a `test` directory, or
-- it contains the `//> using target.scope test` directive, or
+- it contains the `//> using target.scope test` directive

 :::caution
 The `using target` directives are an experimental feature, and may change in future versions of Scala CLI.
 :::

-The last rule may sound a bit complicated, so let's explain it using following directory structure:
+The second rule may sound a bit complicated, so let's explain it using following directory structure:

 <ChainedSnippets>